MeanyLodge/Committee/README.md

 - emails updates to issues to everyone who participates in that issue
 - automatic issue tracking
 - we can post images inside the issues
+- issues and pages can be edited by multiple collaborators
 - it's free